Stephen Cottrell

 Stephen Cottrell is a specialist claimant personal injury and clinical negligence barrister.
 He has a wealth of experience in very high value claims, with a particular emphasis on brain injury, spinal injury, amputation and polytrauma cases.
 Stephen also has vast experience of dealing with fatal accident claims and abuse cases.
 He deals with this cases in his own right as well as working with silks inside, and outside chambers.

-As well as dealing with high value claims, Stephen has ample experience of appellate work, having been junior counsel (led by Robertt Weir KC) in the Supreme Court in the case of Griffiths v TUI UK Ltd in 2023, acting for the Claimant throughout.
+As well as dealing with high value claims, Stephen has ample experience of appellate work, having been junior counsel (led by Robert Weir KC) in the Supreme Court in the case of Griffiths v TUI (UK) Ltd [2023] 3 WLR 1204, successfully acting for the Claimant throughout, nominated for 'Outstanding Case of the Year' at The Personal Injury Awards 2024.
 He was also junior counsel in Schembri v Marshall [2020] EWCA (Civ) 358 in the Court of Appeal.

 Stephen has vast experience of cases involving illness abroad.